Bill Walton: Injury-plagued final playing year (1986–1987)

 Walton was injured again in the 1986–87 regular season, but returned in time for the 1987 playoffs.
-He only played in ten games during the season.
+He played in only ten games during the season.

 Walton spent the 1987–88 season on the Celtics' injured list.
 He attempted a comeback in February 1990, but injuries intervened and he retired as a player.

 Overall, Walton played 90 total games for the Celtics, shooting 55.1% and averaging 7.0 points, 6.4 rebounds, 1.9 assists and 1.3 blocks in 18 minutes.

 National team career

-At age 17, just out of high school, in the summer of 1970, Walton was selected to represent USA Basketball at the 1970 FIBA World Championship.
-The USA team, under coach Hal Fisher, failed to win a medal in the tournament, coming in a disappointing fifth place.
-By far the youngest player on the roster, Walton played minimally in five games, averaging 2.6 points.
+At age 17, just out of high school, in the summer of 1970, Walton was selected to represent the U.S. national basketball team at the 1970 FIBA World Championship.
+The team, under coach Hal Fisher, failed to win a medal in the tournament, coming in a disappointing fifth place.
+By far the youngest player on the roster and in the tournament, Walton played minimally in five games, averaging 2.6 points.

 1972 Olympics

 Walton was selected to the 1972 U.S. Olympic basketball team, but declined to participate.
-Some saw it as a political statement given Walton’s opposition to the Vietnam War, but the most likely reason for his decision was his bad experience at the 1970 world championships.
-In a 2004 interview with ESPN, Walton stated that "for the first time in my life, I was exposed to negative coaching and the berating of players and the foul language and the threatening of people who didn’t perform."
+Some saw it as a political statement given Walton's opposition to the Vietnam War, but the most likely reason for his decision was his bad experience at the 1970 World Championships.
+In a 2004 interview with ESPN, Walton stated that "for the first time in my life, I was exposed to negative coaching and the berating of players and the foul language and the threatening of people who didn't perform."

 In the men's basketball final, the United States controversially lost to the Soviet Union 51–50, finishing in second place.
-According to Russian sports historian Robert Edelman, "when (the Soviets) saw who was and wasn't on the U.S. team, that's when they started feeling like they'd actually have a chance.
+According to Russian sports historian Robert Edelman, "when [the Russians] saw who was and wasn't on the U.S. team, that's when they started feeling like they'd actually have a chance.
 They followed American basketball closely and they knew that no Walton was going to be a big deal."
-USA forward James Forbes told ESPN as part of a SportsCentury documentary, "If [Walton] plays, all of this becomes academic."
+1972 U.S. team's forward James Forbes told ESPN as part of a SportsCentury documentary, "If [Walton] plays, all of this becomes academic."